arnicuscTeam/ACP_Underserved_Counties/README.md

 ## Other Data in Report

-The data referenced in the difference in differences sections of the report is panel data collected from the ACS over a period of 6 years, from 2016 to 2022, excluding 2020.
+The data referenced in the difference in differences sections of the report is panel data collected from the ACS 1-year estimates over a period of 6 years, from 2016 to 2022, excluding 2020 for which data is not available.
 The data was collected using the 1-year ACS API, which can be found under https://www.census.gov/data/developers/data-sets.html.
 The code to collect the census data can be found under [get_county_panel_internet_data](Code/collect_census_data.py).

-To determine the income threshold that we used, we collected PUMS 2022 data from the Census Bureau.
+To determine the income threshold (Appendix A), we collected PUMS 2022 data from the Census Bureau.
 In depth explanation of this step can be found in the readme found in the following repository: https://github.com/arnicuscTeam/ACP-Eligibility.
 The section titled American Community Survey PUMS (ACS PUMS) explains how the data was collected, cleaned, crosswalked, and used.
 The code used to collect, clean, and crosswalk the data can